EyasuTeshome/shifttracker/job-search/job-searching-morning-session-group-networking-booster.md

 - Small wins, big wins, what would you like to celebrate?

-Example: "12 people reacted to my post", "I contacted 5 persons", "I wrote 2 posts", "I applied to 8 job offers" etc.
+Example: "12 people reacted to my post", "I contacted 5 persons", "I wrote 2 posts", etc.

 - What have you learned from your own experience with professionnal social media platforms?
 - Share anything else you think would be beneficial to the group.